dylandoamaral/qush/README.md

 #### v0.1.3

-- fix up to date repository returned error
+- error handling when the command is running when the repository is already up to date

 ### v0.2.0

 - refactor in a functional way
-- the command show every error of the command in once and not the first one encountered
+- the command shows every errors and not only the first one encountered

+#### v0.2.1

+- error handling when the command is running outside a repository
+- format for errors that show a list of possibilities such as the error when there is too much arguments
+- fix readme errors and formulations